 Before enactment of SB 393, it was difficult for someone whose arrest did not result in a conviction to get the arrest record sealed.
-The person essentially had to prove to a judge that he or she was factually innocent -- even when the prosecutor never filed charges or the charges were later dismissed.2
+The person essentially had to prove to bring a petition for factual innocence per PC 851.8 -- even when the prosecutor never filed charges or the charges were later dismissed.2

 The arrest would then show up on the criminal background checks run by potential employers, landlords and others, leading to unfair discrimination against innocent people.